alabou/NMOS-MatroxOnly/NMOS With Node Reservation.md

 This operation attemps to release an exclusive session, making it expired.

-This operation fails if the bearer token is invalid or the session has expired.
+This operation fails with a status `Unauthorized` if the bearer token of an `Authorization` header is invalid or the session has expired.

 ```
 POST /x-manufacturer/exclusive/release